nih-cfde/training-and-engagement/docs/Kids-First/KF_7_PushToCavatica.md

 Push to Cavatica
 ================

-Before you start, check your KidsFirst settings (under you name on the top right) to make sure Data Repository Integrations are connected.
+Before you start, check your Kids First settings (under you name on the top right) to make sure Data Repository Integrations are connected.
 Your screen should look like this:

 ![**KFDRC Portal Settings Page.**](../../images/kf_settings_10.png)